DAIGroup/i3d/README.md

 of images can be an interesting alternative to improve performance.
 The original paper uses an SSD network to crop the images around the detected individual.
 However, these crops are not provided with the Toyota SmartHome dataset.

-In our Sensors paper (Climent-Pérez et al. 2021, _submitted_), we have tried to alternatives with success:
+In our Sensors paper (Climent-Pérez et al. 2021, _accepted_), we have tried to alternatives with success:

 * Using a Mask RCNN instead of an SSD.
 * Using 'full crops', i.e. full activity crops where information from all detections is used to create a crop of the